Melody Rules

 Melody Rules is a New Zealand sitcom created by Geoff Houtman and Mihera Paterson for TV3.
 It featured former Nightline host Belinda Todd as Melody, a hard-working sibling guardian surrounded by a gaggle of eccentric friends and family.
 The series was structured in a similar manner to an American sitcom, containing elements such as a laugh track and vaudeville-esque humour.

 Although it ran for a total of 40 episodes over two seasons in 1995 and 1996/97, it was neither a critical nor commercial success.
 It has been named one of the worst sitcoms of all time.

 Premise

 Melody Rules centred on Melody Robbins (Belinda Todd), a conscientious and mild-mannered travel agent attempting to rein in her wayward siblings while her mother is off on an archaeological dig in Malaysia.
-She is aided and abetted by Fiona (Susan Brady), her ditzy air hostess best friend; Brendan (Alan Brough), her hapless co-worker; and Neville (Alistair Douglas), her nosey, filthy, and unkempt neighbour with the catchphrase "Ya decent?".
+She is aided and abetted by Fiona (Susan Brady), her ditzy air hostess best friend; Brendan (Alan Brough), her hapless co-worker; and Neville (Alistair Douglas), her nosy, filthy, and unkempt neighbour with the catchphrase "Ya decent?".

 At the time, Todd was best known for her role as co-host of TV3's late news programme Nightline.
 She had little acting experience and was known more for her sexy, outrageous on-screen persona.